 But you only want one to run at a time

 The idea is to have only one boiler running and both will never run at the same time.
 This should be done electrically so it is impossible to run both at the same time.
-I have done this before and uses a single pole single throw center off switch.
+I have done this before and use a single pole double throw center off switch.
 When pushed one way the oil boiler runs, the other way the gas boiler runs and in the center position neither boiler runs.
 If your plan is to stage these boilers on do not use this piping diagram.
 See multiple boiler installations.

 If the existing boiler does not have a boiler bypass loop already installed, it must be installed and pipe the new gas boiler in per the following diagram.